 It is preferable to drink the majority of the revi’isat one time.If a person cannot do so, he should at least drink the majority of the revi’is within kedei shti’asrevi’is, which is approximately half a minute.

 An alcoholic wine should be used for the Arba Kosos.

 Rav Heinemann, shlit”a, is of the opinion that the resulting mixture should contain at least 4% alcohol.
 Therefore, wine which has 12% alcohol content can be diluted into ⅓ wine and ⅔ grape juice or water.
 Alternatively, it can be diluted into ⅓ wine, ⅓ grape juice, and ⅓ water.
 If a person cannot drink wine, then he can use grape juice for the four cups.
-Some people may have difficulty tolerating both wine and grape juice.
+If unable to drink pure grape juice, he may dilute it with water.
+The resulting mixture should contain at least 51% grape juice (i.e., up to 49% water.)
+‘Light’ grape juice should not be further diluted.
 A person who will become incapacitated is not obligated to drink the Arba Kosos.

 Red wine should be used for the Seder.Throughout the year, it is preferable not to use cooked wine for Kiddush; the same is true for the Seder.
 This is because uncooked wine tastes better than cooked wine.
 It is debatable as to whether pasteurized wine has the same status as cooked wine in this regard.

 A child who has reached the age of chinuch, about five or six years old,should also be given Arba Kosos to drink; however, it is not essential to do so.
 A child does not need to drink a full revi’is of wine or grape juice and should instead drink meloh lugmav, the amount of wine he can hold in his cheeks.
 It is customary to give Arba Kosos even to younger children, although they can be given a minimal amount of grape juice.